ede1998/youtubedlmail/README.md

 `python/configuration_example.py` must be modified to work with your setup and renamed to `python/configuration.py`.
 After that you can run
-`docker build -t youtubedlmail .; docker run -d --name ytdlm`
+`docker build -t youtubedlmail .; docker run -d --name ytdlm youtubedlmail`

 **!Please take care!** The script wants its own email address.
 It deletes any mail it fetches.